glensc/chef-cookbook-gitweb/README.md

 ===========

 [Gitweb](https://git.wiki.kernel.org/index.php/Gitweb) installation and configuration.
-Easily can be used with [chef-gitolite](https://github.com/nickola/chef-gitolite).
+Easily can be used with [chef-gitolite](https://github.com/nickola/chef-gitolite) cookbook.

 Features: